Lu Xun: Later career

+In 1936, Lu Xun would meet Kaji Wataru.
+A Japanese dissident who had fled to Shanghai before the war.
+And would even employ Kaji as a Japanese translator of his work.
+After Lu Xun death in 1936, Kaji Wataru would be the only foreigner who served as pallbearer at Lu Xun's funeral.

-Lu was a heavy smoker, which may have contributed to the deterioration of his health throughout his last year.
+Lu Xun was a heavy smoker, which may have contributed to the deterioration of his health throughout his last year.
 By 1936 he had developed chronic tuberculosis, and in March of that year he was stricken with bronchial asthma and a fever.
 The treatment for this involved draining 300 grams of fluid in the lungs through a puncture.

 From June to August, he was again sick, and his weight dropped to only 83 lb.
 He recovered somewhat, and wrote two essays in the fall reflecting on mortality.
 These included "Death", and "This Too Is Life".
 A month before his death, he wrote: "Hold the funeral quickly... do not stage any memorial services.
 Forget about me, and care about your own life – you're a fool if you don't."
 Regarding his son, he wrote: "On no account let him become a good-for-nothing writer or artist."

 Death

 At 3:30 am on the morning of 18 October 1936, the author woke having great difficulty breathing.
-Dr. Sudo, his physician, was summoned, and Lu was given injections to relieve the pain.
+Dr. Sudo, his physician, was summoned, and Lu Xun was given injections to relieve the pain.
 His wife was with him throughout that night.
 Lu Xun died at 5:11 am the next morning, 19 October.
-Lu's remains were interred in a mausoleum within Lu Xun Park in Shanghai.
+Lu Xun's remains were interred in a mausoleum within Lu Xun Park in Shanghai.
 Mao Zedong later made the calligraphic inscription above his tomb.

 He was survived by his son, Zhou Haiying.